UsabilityEngineering/ShoeExpert/phaseII/README.md

 ## Introduction

-In Phase III of the project, we build upon the progress made in Phase II, with a primary focus on enhancing the user experience of our website using prototypes.
-This phase includes activities like refining wireframes and actively involving users in testing a prototype that closely resembles the actual website, allowing us to gather valuable feedback and insights.
+The Phase II of the project aimed at enhancing the user experience (UX) of our application.
+We conducted several activities, including designing wireframes and gathering informal user feedback from the SE and UX team.

 ## Methods